Biotechnol Ind J, Volume: 14( 3)

-Oil spill is a major threat to the environment and causes soil pollution, water pollution.
-Due to terrestrial oil spill, growth of vegetation becomes unfavorable.
-The application of biotechnological process for removal or breakdown of petroleum hydrocarbon present in the soil by application of micro- organism and plant is called bioremediation.
+Oil spill is a major threat to environment.
+Moreover, it causes soil pollution, water pollution.
+Due to terrestrial oil spill, growth of vegetation becomes unfavorable .
+The application of biotechnological process for removal or breaking of petroleum hydrocarbon present in soil by application of micro- organism and plant is called bioremediation.
 The application of plant in breakdown of hydrocarbon or its uptake is called phytoremediation.
-Oil spills causes imbalance in the carbon nitrogen ratio at spilled site, as crude oil is a mixture of carbon and hydrogen.
-This causes a deficiency of nitrogen in the oil soaked soil and large concentration of the organic compounds in the top layer of the soil deplete the oxygen reserve in the soil and slow down its diffusion rate into the deeper area of the soil and hence interferes with the vegetation.
+Oil spillage causes a disproportionate carbon /nitrogen ratio at spilled site as crude oil is a mixture of carbon and hydrogen.
+This causes a deficiency of nitrogen in the oil soaked soil and large concentration of organic compounds in the top layer of the soil deplete the oxygen reserve in the soil and slow down its diffusion rate into the deeper area of the soil and hence interferes with the vegetation.

-Oil spill is usually refers to marine oil spills, where crude oil or petroleum products are released in ocean water or coastal water, spills may also occur in land, and penetrate into the plumge and fur of animals, therefore reducing its capacity of insulation.
-Oil spills may take years for its clean up.
+Oil spill is usually refers to spillage in marine ecosystems, where crude oil or petroleum products are released in ocean water or coastal water.
+It might occur in land, and penetrate into the plumage and even fur of animals, therefore reducing its capacity of insulation.
+Such spills may take years for its clean up.

-Bioremediation is a widely used and it has many advantages in relation to other processes employed to remove the pollutants such as extraction with solvents of chemical oxidizers. .
-There are incidences of successful application of plant species in bioremediation of oil contaminated soil and it has been shown in a number of studies .
+Bioremediation is a widely used and it has many advantages in relation to other processes employed to remove the pollutants such as extraction with solvents of chemical oxidizers [3-7].
+There are incidences of successful application of plant species in bioremediation of oil contaminated soil and it has been shown in a number of studies [8-13].

 Most studies on phytoremediation of hydrocarbon contaminated soil used different species of grass as because grasses composes a fibrous root system and covers a greater surface area then other species and can penetrate into the soil of up to 3 m .